bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
 - 86% humidity
-- 15 mph wind
+- 16 mph wind
-- 81% cloud cover
+- 96% cloud cover
 - 47 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.01 inches of rain and 0.03 inches of snow in the past 24 hours
-- 1.6 inches of snow and 0.12 inches of rain expected in the next 48 hours
+- 1.82 inches of snow and 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>